zearp/OptiHack/text/BIOS_STUFF.md

 * Files_xxxxx -> Intel GOP/RST/VBIOS .7z files

 We also need Intel ME System Tools 9.1, a download link can be found [here](https://www.win-raid.com/t596f39-Intel-Management-Engine-Drivers-Firmware-amp-System-Tools.html), search for ```9.1 r7```.
 Download and unpack the ME System Tools to C:\.

-Install Intel BMP and unpack the ME System Tools to C:\.

 ## Extracting